|This is an unofficial version.

 (iv) the proposed sources of any required funds and the amount from each source, and

-(v) a schedule of when the funds will be required over the course of the three-year period;
+(v) a schedule of when the funds will be required over the course of the year;

 (m) a description of the manner in which the outcomes achieved under the plan are to be assessed, including the proposed performance measures to be used.

 9(3) Subject to an extension under section 13.1 or subsection 13.2(1), an efficiency plan is effective for a three-year period beginning on the day specified in the plan.